leafoflegend/family-tree/README.md

 ### Family Tree
 <hr />

-We learned so much about trees this week!
+Trees are such an important structure in computer science.
 But what more important tree, than our family tree? ❤️ 👨‍👩‍👧‍👦 ❤️

 For this weekend assignment, you will have to build a tree that has multiple children.
 It will have a few methods: